qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 Therefore when the active layer changes these map tools will be enabled/disabled according to their ability.

 The new map tools will be grouped in 4 new toolbars to increase the modularity the `Qgs3DMapCanvasWidget` class.
-These toolbars will keep their map tools outside the `Qgs3DMapCanvasWidget` class which in return will handle a bunch of edition toolbars.
-To do so a new abstract class `Qgs3DEditionToolBar` will be added to help in the creation of these edition toolbars.
+These toolbars will keep their map tools outside the `Qgs3DMapCanvasWidget` class which in return will handle a bunch of editing toolbars.
+To do so a new abstract class `Qgs3DEditingToolBar` will be added to help in the creation of these editing toolbars.

-Currently, the point cloud edition code is directly included in `Qgs3DMapCanvasWidget`.
+Currently, the point cloud editing code is directly included in `Qgs3DMapCanvasWidget`.
 Using the same approach for the four new classes would make the code difficult to maintain.
 Therefore, the following changes are proposed:

-* Move the existing point cloud edition code into its own file.
+* Move the existing point cloud editing code into its own file.
-* Introduce an abstract class `Qgs3DEditionToolBar`, which all editing toolbars will inherit from, and move the point cloud editing code into this new API.
+* Introduce an abstract class `Qgs3DEditingToolBar`, which all editing toolbars will inherit from, and move the point cloud editing code into this new API.
-* Introduce four new editing toolbars, each inheriting from `Qgs3DEditionToolBar`.
+* Introduce four new editing toolbars, each inheriting from `Qgs3DEditingToolBar`.

-`Qgs3DEditionToolBar` should have this API:
+`Qgs3DEditingToolBar` should have this API:

 * does the toolbar should be activated for the layer?  `bool accept( QgsMapLayer *layer )`
 * activate the toolbar `void activate( QgsMapLayer *layer )`